makina-maps/makina-maps/README.md

 # Makina Maps

-On Request Vector Tiles server based on [OpenMapTiles](https://github.com/openmaptiles/openmaptiles) and [TileServer GL](https://github.com/maptiler/tileserver-gl) with the ability to:
+Full Stack to Build, Serve and Update your own Vector and Raster Tiles from OpenStreetMap Data.

+Makina Maps render tiles on request, no need to pre-generate all tiles on huge MBTiles archive: fast setup, fast update.

-* Build Vector Tiles on Demand from the OpenMapTiles database
+* Build Vector Tiles on request from the [OpenMapTiles](https://github.com/openmaptiles/openmaptiles) database and schema
-* Served Mapbox GL Style, with sprites and fonts
+* Served Mapbox GL Styles, with sprites and fonts with embed [TileServer GL](https://github.com/maptiler/tileserver-gl)
-* Render Raster version of Mapbox GL style
+* Render Raster version of Mapbox GL style (TileServer GL)
-* Cache vector and Raster tiles
+* Cache vector and raster tiles (NGINX)
+* Update from OpenStreetMap

 ![screen](screen.jpeg)